 Both Archaebacteria and Eubacteria are subdivisions of kingdom Monera.
 Organisms belonging to kingdom Monera are characterized by being prokaryotic (which means they do not have a membrane-bound nucleus), being single-celled organisms, and having their cells surrounded by a cell wall.

 However, there are some key differences between Archaebacteria and Eubacteria that can help us distinguish between the two.
-Archaebacteria will have introns, or noncoding sections of DNA, within their genetic material.
+Some protein-coding genes in Archaebacteria contain introns or noncoding sections.
 Eubacteria will not usually have these introns.
 Eubacteria—also known as true bacteria—have cell walls that are largely composed of the polymer peptidoglycan.
 Archaebacteria, on the other hand, have cell walls that do not contain peptidoglycan but are formed from the linking of other polymers.

 Therefore, the statement that correctly describes the difference between the cell walls of these two groups is A: Eubacteria have cell walls that are composed of peptidoglycan, which is not present in Archaebacteria cell walls.